 Ans: The course is self-paced.
 How long will it take to finish the course, this depends on your technical background, your previous experience in writing software for embedded systems, and how much time you are planning to dedicate for the course per day.
 Based on our clients’ feedback, a minimum of 18 hours in total is needed to finish the course.
 Nevertheless, you can always use the search feature of the course to quickly locate the topics you are most interested in.

 Q4) How much does the course cost?

-Ans: The online membership access of the course is 159 USD only.
-This will give you access to the course and associated content for 1 month (30 days from the date of purchase) in addition to technical support for the covered content.
+Ans: There are two membership types: A one month subscription which costs 159 USD only, and a three months subscription which costs 399 USD only.
+The membership will give you access to the course and associated content for the selected period (30 days / 90days from the date of purchase) in addition to technical support for the covered content.
 The course can also be conducted face to face on-site, contact us to get a quote.

 Q5) I am planning to use a different development board for my prototype ( ex: nRF52 DK or Nordic Thingy:52), is the course still useful for me ?

 Ans: Yes.
-The course covers the fundamentals of all nRF5x SoCs.
-The reason why we chose the nRF52840 DK is because it utilizes the high-end SoC in the nRF5x family, which means it supports all BLE features offered by Nordic .
+The course covers the fundamentals of all nRF5x SoCs( nRF52 and nRF51).
+The reason why we chose the nRF52840 DK is because it utilizes the high-end SoC in the nRF5x family, which means it supports all BLE 5.0 features offered by Nordic .

 Both the nRF52 DK, and the Nordic Thingy:52 boards utilize the mainstream nRF52832 SoC.
-You can think of the nRF52840 as a superset of all nRF5x SoCs, except the newly added nRF52811 which is dedicated for direction finding.
+You can think of the nRF52840 as a superset of all nRF5x SoCs, except the newly added nRF52811 and nRF52833 which are dedicated for direction finding and extended temperature operation.